 We have expanded our learnings to other countries where there is aging infrastructure that could present risks to workers.
 AEO has launched its own Global Fire and Building Safety guideline that incorporates insights from the Bangladesh Accord.
 As part of this program, we have provided trainings and conducted inspections focused on fire and building safety in factories in Pakistan and India.

-Our goal is to encourage the factories we work with to foster an environment in which workers feel comfortable raising and discussing labor concerns in a constructive manner.
+We are committed to working with our factories to foster an environment in which workers feel comfortable raising and discussing labor concerns in a constructive manner.

 Key Sourcing Policies